This topic explains how to create and edit a SQL query in dbForge Studio for Oracle.

 The dbForge Studio SQL editor provides many features that make it easier for you to write and manage your code.
 Let’s explore some Intellisense features that assist you while coding.

-For an example, let’s use the HR database and perform a sample query where we display all the employees working in the Shipping department, department ID is set to 50.
+As an example, we’ll use the SCOTT database and perform a sample query where we display all the employees working in the Sales departments.

 Start typing the SELECT statement.
 Enter first three letters sel. dbForge Studio shows you the list of the relevant keywords and snippets.
 You can select the SELECT keyword from the list and press ENTER.
 The keyword appears in the SQL editor.
 You can also select the sel snippet from the list and press the TAB button.
 In this case the SELECT * FROM statement appears in the SQL editor.

 If you start type the same letters sel a little faster, before the list appears (by default the list has 200 ms delay), a little tool tip appears next to the letters.
 It signals that you can press the TAB button to complete the statement automatically by inserting a snippet.